 For questions regarding your pet’s oral health, don’t hesitate to contact us!

-Our Veterinary Dental Care Services
+Our Veterinary Dental Care Services at Our Vet Clinic

 Visit our vet clinic in Urbana for all your pet’s dentistry needs, from routine cleanings and polishing to diagnostics and treatment.
 If your pet exhibits any of these signs, schedule a vet dentistry appointment as soon as possible: